openbaton/docs/docs/index.md

 * A generic Virtual Network Function Manager (VNFM) able to manage the lifecycle of VNFs based on their descriptors.
 Read more [here][vnfm-generic]
 * A Juju VNFM Adapter in order to deploy Juju Charms or Open Baton VNF Packages using the Juju VNFM.
 Read more [here][juju-vnfm]
 * A driver mechanism for adding and removing different type of VIMs without having to re-write anything in your orchestration logic.
 Read more [here][vim-driver]
-* A powerful event engine useful based on a pub/sub mechanism for the dispatching of lifecycle events execution
+* A powerful event engine useful based on a pub/sub mechanism for the dispatching of lifecycle events execution.
+Read more [here][events]
 * An autoscaling engine which can be used for automatic runtime management of the scaling operation operations of your VNFs.
 Read more [here][autoscaling-system]
 * A fault management system which can be used for automatic runtime management of faults which may occur at any level.
 Read more [here][fm-system]
 * It integrates with the Zabbix monitoring system.
 Read more [here][zabbix-plugin]